ezramuskat/Ingredient-Substitution-Capstone/README.md

     - Classification dataset (common ingredients)

 ### Setting up the Environment
 To set up the environment, run the `setup.sh` script in the root directory of the project.
 This will create a virtual environment and install all the necessary dependencies.
+Note that you need to have Python 3.11 installed on your machine.

-**Important Note:** It is recommended that you make the imports from a file that is in the root directory of the project, and not in any of the subdirectories.
+> **Important Note:** It is recommended that you make the imports from a file that is in the root directory of the project, and not in any of the subdirectories.
 Alternatively you can add the root directory to your PYTHONPATH.
 This will ensure that the imports work correctly.

 ### Full Models
 The Heuristic and Distance models are the two main models we created.
 They take a recipe and dietary restrictions and return a new recipe with substitutions for the ingredients that are not allowed.